Video Games (Lana Del Rey song): Critical reception

-The song received critical acclaim from music critics.
+The song received widespread critical acclaim from music critics.
 Following its release, Ian Cohen dubbed the song "Best New Music" on Pitchfork commenting, "on her stirring debut single, New York singer-songwriter Lizzy Grant transforms into the more bombastically named Lana Del Rey and absolutely wallows in it."
 Digital Spy writer Robert Copsey noted Del Rey "combines a near-identical [Nancy Sinatra] vocal with her own fascination for the tragically glamorous — or 'Hollywood sadcore' as she succinctly labels it."
 Lindsey Johnstone of The Scotsman described the song as an "ode to being ignored and the exquisite pain of clutching at an illusion of happiness".
 Lewis Corner, also of Digital Spy, said, "New York-born, London-based Lana Del Rey is currently working on her debut album, but if this newly released preview track/video is anything to go by, it's going to be avant-garde pop at its very best."
 Alexis Petridis of The Guardian considered "Video Games" the best song of 2011 and added, "it's tempting to say with a song that good it doesn't matter who sings it, but that's not strictly true.
 As pop divas who collaborate with Eg White go, Lana Del Rey sounds hugely understated."

 In a poll performed by NME, readers ranked it as the tenth best song of the year.
 Maura Johnston of The Village Voice, however, called the song and its accompanying music video overproduced, while New York magazine contributor Amanda Dobbis commented, "it's hard to totally separate Del Rey's looks from the criticism that's been bubbling around her."
 In responses to this controversy, Paste's Luke Larson said, "when 'Video Games' first hit the web, people weren’t freaking out about Lana Del Rey or fake lips or Lizzy Grant.
 People were freaking out because they had stumbled upon a fresh voice and a beautifully written song and ultimately, does the rest really matter?"
 Krystina Nellis of Drowned in Sound said the single reminded her of something from a David Lynch movie.